Posted: 5/28/2020 | May 28th, 2020

 I started this website on a whim.
-I was 27 years old and I just needed a way to fund my travels.
+I was 27 years old, and I just needed a way to fund my travels.
 Being a travel writer seemed like a way to do that.
-This website was to be my online résumé where (maybe) editors would hire me for assignments.
+This website was to be my online résumé from which editors would (maybe) hire me for assignments.
 There were no grand plans to turn my love of travel into a career.
 No thoughts of the future.
 I just wanted to do something that would keep me on the road one day longer.

 Yet, as time passed, I found myself devoting more and more time to this website.
 I loved learning how to make it better, finding new ways to help people travel, writing content, figuring out social media and SEO algorithms, and meeting people through it.
 Many of the bloggers I met in those first days are now some of my closest friends.

 I still wake up every day loving what I do and the people I meet.

 But I was asked recently what happens when you turn your passion into a profession?
 How does that change your relationship with the thing you love so much?

 As the years have passed, travel went from something I wanted to do to something I had to do.
 The content beast had to be fed.
 I always had to go out and do stuff to make sure the articles were as updated and accurate as possible.
 I was no longer just casually blogging about my experiences but creating detailed guides.